M-AminAlizadeh/M-AminAlizadeh/README.md

 - 🌱 I’m currently learning **React**

-- 👨‍💻 All of my projects are available at [https://github.com/M-AminAlizadeh](https://github.com/M-AminAlizadeh)
+- 👨‍💻 All of my projects are available at [Github](https://github.com/M-AminAlizadeh)

-- 💬 Ask me about **Java script, React**
+- 💬 Ask me about **Html, CSS, Java script, React**

 - 📫 How to reach me **mohammadaminalizadeh1378@gmail.com**